-From May 31 and onward, one of the most famous and largest works by the Dutch 17th century master Rembrandt, The Conspiracy of the Batavians under Claudius Civilis, will be shown in Gothenburg.
+Now you can see one of the most famous and largest works by the Dutch 17th century master Rembrandt, The Conspiracy of the Batavians under Claudius Civilis, in Gothenburg.
 Thanks to a loan from the Royal Academy of Fine Arts in Stockholm, we can present a unique opportunity to see the painting at the Gothenburg Museum of Art.

 The monumental painting is especially renowned for its fascinating light effects and the moving depiction of the Batavians as they swear an oath to their leader in the rebellion against the Romans.
 The portrayal of this historical event is just as gripping today as it was controversial when it was painted approximately 350 years ago.